Looking for a Home Loan? Learn About DTI and How It Affects Your Rates

 Explore worthwhile options by finding a great mortgage match on Lendgo.

 Because so many factors are taken into account when you are looking to buy a house, a higher percentage rate may not necessarily exclude you from obtaining a mortgage.
 If you're weak in some areas but very strong in others, the lender may be more flexible.
-That being said, it's always better to pay down your debts before buying a house, as homeownership comes with its own costs over the years and you don't want to get in over your head.
+That said, it's always better to pay down your debts before buying a house, as homeownership comes with its own costs over the years and you don't want to get in over your head.

 How Can You Improve Your DTI Ratio?